 Allstate: Offline call data improved SEM performance and the customer experience

-Company generated an increase in quality calls, lowered acquisition costs.
+Company generated an increase in quality calls and lowered customer acquisition costs.

 Call tracking, now generally rebranded as “call intelligence” or “call analytics,” went from being a novelty in the SEM world a few years ago to a perceived commodity today.
 However, the benefits of using call analytics extend well beyond campaign optimization into operational and customer experience insights for brands and marketers.